Clayton (footballer, born 1988)

-Clayton Michel Afonso (基頓, born 18 July 1988 in Brazil), commonly known simply as Clayton, is a former Brazilian-born Hong Kong professional football player who currently plays for Spartan South Midlands Football League club St. Panteleimon.
+Clayton Michel Afonso (基頓, born 18 July 1988), commonly known simply as Clayton, is a professional footballer who currently plays for Hillingdon Borough.
+Born in Brazil, he has represented Hong Kong internationally.

 Club career

 On 31 May 2022, Clayton left Eastern after finishing his contract with the club.

 International career

 Having stayed in Hong Kong for more than seven years, Clayton received his Hong Kong passport in 2017, making him eligible to represent the national team.

 On 17 May 2021, Clayton was named within the 25-man squad by Mixu Paatelainen for the AFC World Cup qualifiers against Iran, Iraq and Bahrain.

 On 15 June 2021, Clayton made his international debut for Hong Kong in the match against Bahrain in the AFC World Cup Qualifiers.